About Paramount Bristol

 During the late 1960s and early 1970s, times and tastes changed and downtown Bristol fell into decline.
 The Paramount’s owners tried to encourage business by offering admittance to the theatre in exchange for ten coke bottle tops.
 Unfortunately, attendance was not high enough to keep The Paramount in business.

 The last movie, “Beyond the Poseidon Adventure” was shown in 1979 and The Paramount went dark and fell into disrepair.
 Thanks to the determination of several Bristolians with vision, The Paramount was saved.
-When the building’s fifty-year lease expired in 1981, the property reverted to the Daniel family.
-They donated it to Bristol’s community theater, Theatre Bristol.
-Lacking the necessary resources to restore it, in 1982, Theatre Bristol deeded the property to the non-profit Paramount Foundation.
+When the building’s fifty-year lease expired in 1981, the property reverted to the Daniel family, who then donated it to the local community theater, Theatre Bristol.
+Understanding the need for a downtown cultural arts center and a multi-million dollar investment, Theatre Bristol’s leadership recognized the importance of creating a larger organization to operate it.
+A year later, in 1982, Theatre Bristol deeded the property to a newly formed non-profit, The Paramount Foundation.

 The original seating capacity of the theater was 1,200, but in order to build a performing stage house, the entire proscenium of the stage was brought forward which left the theatre with 750 seats.
 The chandeliers are the original fixtures, but the marquee is an exact replica of the original, holding 1,967 bulbs.
 Fully restored and ready for all manner of live performance, The Paramount reopened in 1991 with a gala event featuring Tennessee Ernie Ford, a native son of Bristol.